Bold Ruritana

 Bold Ruritana (foaled 1990 in Ontario) is a Canadian Thoroughbred Champion racehorse.
 She was bred and raced by Minshall Farms, the successful 350 acre horse farm at Hillsburgh, Ontario owned and managed by trainer Barbara Minshall and her husband, Aubrey.

-Bold Ruritana was out of the mare, Stage Queen, whose grandsire was Graustark and whose damsire was Nearctic.
-She was sired by Bold Ruckus, a grandson of the very important North American Champion sire, Bold Ruler.
+Bold Ruritana was out of Stage Queen, whose sire was Graustark and damsire was Nearctic.
+She was sired by Bold Ruckus, a grandson of Bold Ruler.

 Conditioned for racing by Barbara Minshall, her husband only saw Bold Ruritana race a short time, dying at age sixty-three in November 1993 following complications from a stroke.
 Bold Ruritana raced on dirt but had become a successful turf horse by age five, winning the 1995 Sovereign Award for Champion Female Turf Horse.
 She raced in Canada, from a base at Toronto's Woodbine Racetrack, as well as in the United States where she won the 1994 Cardinal Handicap and 1995 Distaff Turf Mile Stakes at Churchill Downs.

 In addition to her fourteen career wins, Bold Ruritana finished in the top three in several other important Canadian and American stakes races including: